gekatateam/neptunus/plugins/processors/sql/README.md

     # datasource service name in selected driver format
     dsn = "postgres://postgres:pguser@localhost:5432/postgres"

-    # if true, one SQL client is shared among the processors in set
+    # if true, one SQL client is shared between processors in set
     # otherwise, each plugin uses a personal client
     shared = true